 - H.2.4.1 Wetlands are essential components of ecosystems that contribute to the high quality of the environment.
 Wetlands control and store surface water to assist in flood control, function as sediment traps to improve water quality, provide habitat for a variety of plant and animal species, and function as recharge areas for groundwater resources. - H.2.4.2 For a wetland that is unevaluated but may have characteristics or contain components that are typical of a significant wetland, the Municipality may require a wetland evaluation to determine the significance of the wetland prior to processing any planning approvals.
-The Ministry Natural Resources is the approval authority for decisions regarding the significance of wetlands. - H.2.4.3 Development and/or site alteration shall not be permitted within an unevaluated wetland or within 120 metres of an unevaluated wetland unless an Environmental Impact Statement demonstrates that there will be no negative impact on the Significant Wetland or its ecological function.
+The Ministry of Northern Development, Mines, Natural Resources and Forestry is the approval authority for decisions regarding the significance of wetlands. - H.2.4.3 Development and/or site alteration shall not be permitted within an unevaluated wetland or within 120 metres of an unevaluated wetland unless an Environmental Impact Statement demonstrates that there will be no negative impact on the Provincially Significant Wetland or its ecological function.

-H.2.5 Significant Wetlands
+H.2.5 Provincially Significant Wetlands

-- H.2.5.1 The Ministry of Natural Resources evaluates the biological, social, hydrological and special features of wetlands to determine their relative significance in Ontario and identifies certain areas as Significant Wetland. - H.2.5.2 Significant Wetlands are identified on Schedule D of this Plan. - H.2.5.3 Development and/or site alteration shall not be permitted within an identified Significant Wetland unless an Environmental Impact Statement demonstrates that there will be no negative impact on the Significant Wetland or its ecological function. - H.2.5.4 Where development and/or site alteration is proposed within 120 metres of the boundary of a Significant Wetland, the proponent shall provide the Municipality with an Environmental Impact Statement, prepared by a qualified professional and in accordance with the Environmental Impact Statements Section of this Plan, which demonstrates that there will be no negative impacts on the wetland or its ecological function.
-Where warranted by site and species-specific factors, development proposals further than 120 metres the Significant Wetland may also require an Environmental Impact Statement.
+- H.2.5.1 The Ministry of Northern Development, Mines, Natural Resources and Forestry evaluates the biological, social, hydrological and special features of wetlands to determine their relative significance in Ontario and identifies certain areas as Provincially Significant Wetland. - H.2.5.2 Provincially Significant Wetlands are identified on Schedule D of this Plan. - H.2.5.3 Development and/or site alteration shall not be permitted within an identified Provincially Significant Wetland unless an Environmental Impact Statement demonstrates that there will be no negative impact on the Provincially Significant Wetland or its ecological function.

-- H.2.5.5 Any change or interference within or adjacent to a Significant Wetland may require a permit from the Ministry of Natural Resources. - H.2.5.6 Changes to the boundaries of a Significant Wetland shall not require an amendment to the Official Plan.
-Approval may be required from the Ministry of Natural Resources for any refinements to the boundary of a Significant Wetland.
+- H.2.5.4 Where development and/or site alteration is proposed within 120 metres of the boundary of a Provincially Significant Wetland, the proponent shall provide the Municipality with an Environmental Impact Statement, prepared by a qualified professional and in accordance with the Environmental Impact Statements Section of this Plan, which demonstrates that there will be no negative impacts on the wetland or its ecological function.
+Where warranted by site and species-specific factors, development proposals further than 120 metres the Provincially Significant Wetland may also require an Environmental Impact Statement. - H.2.5.5 Any change or interference within or adjacent to a Provincially Significant Wetland may require a permit from the Ministry of Northern Development, Mines, Natural Resources and Forestry. - H.2.5.6 Changes to the boundaries of a Provincially Significant Wetland shall not require an amendment to the Official Plan.
+The approval of Approval is required from the Ministry of Northern Development, Mines, Natural Resources and Forestry is required for any refinements other than minor adjustments to the boundary of a Provincially Significant Wetland.